 I'll be cooking again for dinner later.
 Will remember to take a picture of it! haha.. just to PROVE to u guys that hey, Ho can cook, so can u! hahah... that was funny!
 Thanks for reading my blog.
 In return, u get a free recipe of my favorite singapore food.

-Fried Carrot Cake aka Chye Tau Kuey Vote for the BLACK!
+Fried Carrot Cake aka Chye Tau Kuey

 Ingredients: